Go green with Value Appliance Repair!

-OVER 37,400,000 U.S. TONS of appliances and E-waste are not recycled and end up in a landfill each year.
+Over 37.4 million U.S. tons of appliances and e-waste end up in landfills each year.

 BUYERS GUIDE-

-Ultimately we hope that you decide to repair your appliance over replacement but I wanted to provide this because people ask us what should I buy new or what would I buy as a technician
+Ultimately we hope that you decide to repair your appliance over replacement but I wanted to provide this because we get asked what we recommend as appliance repair experts.

 The Golden Rule: Simple is Better